 It genuinely lasts years

-This isn’t a toy your child outgrows in three months.
-We’ve seen children use it from age 1 through age 6+, and the play evolves dramatically.
-Younger children stack and knock down.
-Older children build structures, sort colours, use them as fences for animal figures, bridges for cars, tunnels, beds for dolls — the list goes on.
+This isn't the kind of material children usually outgrow in three months.
+The play can evolve dramatically from age 1 through early primary years.
+Younger children stack, nest, carry, and knock down.
+Older children build structures, sort colours, use the arches as fences for animal figures, bridges for cars, tunnels, beds for dolls, mountains, ramps, and loose parts in pretend worlds.

 For a toy at this price point, longevity matters.
 Cost-per-year, this works out to less than €10 if it stays in rotation for six years.
 That's cheaper than most plastic toys that end up in a donation bag within months.